-Log-on and log-off process — you do not have to log-on and register to browse our site.
-If you decide to register with our site to use one of our online services, session cookies help with the log-on and log-off process.
-The cookies enable us to recognize your log-on ID when you log on so that we do not create a duplicate registration record for you.
+- Log-in and log-off process: You do not have to log in and register to browse our site.
+However, if you decide to register with VA.gov, Session Cookies help with the log-in and log-off process.
+The cookies enable us to recognize your log-in ID when you log in so that we do not create a duplicate log-in or registration record for you.

-Transactions and site usability — we use Session Cookies to improve how you navigate through our Web site and conduct transactions.
+- Transactions and site usability: We use Session Cookies to improve how you navigate through our Web site and conduct transactions.
 Session Cookies are used to maintain your online session as you browse over several pages, or to store and enter information on a Web page so that you do not have to reenter the same information, repetitively.
-Session Cookies may also be used to collect referral statistics when you click on a link to or from a VA Web page.
+Session Cookies may also be used to collect referral statistics when you click on a link to or from a VA.gov Web page.

 Your inquiry will be treated confidentially and will not be shared with third parties, except as necessary to respond to your inquiry and for other purposes as authorized by the Privacy Act and other relevant legal authority.